AI Agents, News & Updates

 Thibault Sottiaux — the engineer who built Codex into one of OpenAI's fastest-growing products — now leads the combined core product and platform across consumer, enterprise, and developer surfaces.
 Nick Turley, who grew ChatGPT to 900 million weekly active users, moves to a new role focused on enterprise products.
 Brockman's argument is straightforward: "A ChatGPT that cannot write and run code is a chat interface, and a Codex product without a consumer-facing layer is a tool that only engineers can access."

-The Super App Already in Development#the-super-app-in-development
+The Super App Already in Development

 The reorg accelerates a project that became public in March, when the Wall Street Journal reported OpenAI was building a desktop super app combining ChatGPT, Codex, and its Atlas browser into a single application.
 OpenAI confirmed the effort.
 Sottiaux told reporters the company was "building the super app out in the open."